 Organised crime gangs create a base in their chosen target area, usually by taking over the homes of local adults who gang members have identified as vulnerable (see Section 4, Vulnerability Factors).
 They do this either by force or coercion (known as ‘cuckooing’).

-This chapter is a summary of the County Lines guidance in relation to adults.
+This chapter is a summary of Criminal Exploitation of Children and Vulnerable Adults: County Lines Guidance (Home Office) in relation to adults.

-The different types of crimes that involve crossing county lines include:
+The different types of crimes that involve criminal exploitation include:

 - drug use and supply;

 - gang activity;

 - and missing persons.

 These crimes and the behaviour of the gangs involved, has a ruinous impact on the lives of the adults and local communities who are targeted.

 The response to tackle criminal exploitation crimes involves a number of partner agencies of the Leicester, Leicestershire and Rutland Safeguarding Adults Boards including the police, local authorities and voluntary and community sector organisations.
 It also includes the National Crime Agency and a number of Government departments.
 See also Modern Slavery Victims: Referral and Assessment Forms (UK Government).